Print full article

 Hyperthyroidism means you have too much thyroid hormone.
-This makes your body use energy faster than it should.
+This causes a range of problems for the body and these are described in our article on Graves' disease.
+As well as Graves’ disease hyperthyroidism can be caused by a thyroid adenoma – a small benign tumour in the thyroid gland that produces excessive thyroid hormones and by taking excessive amounts of thyroid hormone therapy.
 Treatment for hyperthyroidism involves having a single dose of radioactive iodine by mouth or by injection, taking anti-thyroid tablets regularly, or surgery.
 Many times all three methods are appropriate, while at other times a single treatment may be the best option.

 Solitary thyroid nodule

 A solitary thyroid nodule is a small lump on the thyroid gland.
-As many as 50% of the population will have a nodule somewhere in the thyroid, however, the overwhelming majority of these nodules are harmless.
+As many as 50 per cent of the population will have a nodule somewhere in the thyroid, however, the overwhelming majority of these nodules are harmless.
 Occasionally, thyroid nodules can be cancerous and need to be treated.

 A thyroid goitre is a dramatic enlargement of the thyroid gland.
-This rarely happens in developed countries.
-Goitres are often removed for cosmetic reasons or, more commonly, because they compress other vital structures of the neck, including the windpipe (trachea) and the tube that leads from your mouth to your stomach, the oesophagus.
-This compression makes it difficult to breathe and swallow.
+This rarely happens in developed countries because iodine supplementation of some foods is common and this prevents severe iodine deficiency.
+Goitres are often removed for cosmetic reasons or because they compress other vital structures of the neck, including the windpipe (trachea) and the tube that leads from your mouth to your stomach, the oesophagus.